OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_500.md

 ### **STEP 2**: Run a script to perform an initial load to the target database.

+This script does the following:

+	-	Creates the Initial Load Replicat
+	-	Creates the Initial Load Distribution Path
+	-	Creates the Initial Load Extract Task

 -   Change directory to Lab5 and review script **Initial_load_Automated.sh**.